azizndao/glib/README.md

 LOGGER_TIME_FORMAT=15:04:05 # Go time layout
 ```

-All middleware are automatically loaded and configured from environment variables when you call `grouter.New()`.
+All middleware are automatically loaded and configured from environment variables when you call `glib.New()`.

 ## API Reference